djmott/wtf/docs/using_wtf.md

 ~~~

 Here a form is sub-classed and it contains a panel.
-An important thing to note is the constructor of the panel which accepts a pointer to the parent form as it's argument e.g. `oPanel(this)`.
-Every child widget must be constructed in this manner to work properly.
+An important thing to note is that though the oPanel is a member of the form class its not a child of the window unless it's explicitly added, e.g.: `add(oPanel);` Add child controls must be added to the parent window in this fashion prior to calling `run()`.
 The _user side_ is notified of events using a callback mechanism.
 In this example a lambda is invoked when the form's window is created to change the panel's border and position it.
 The callback mechanism is very flexible permitting a variety of ways to execute actions when various UI events occur.

 Callback objects exist for all the typically expected events.
 Zero or more _targets_ can be invoked by the callback objects when the event occurs.
 Targets are connected to callback objects with the `connect` method and can include lambdas, static methods and class members: